 - Starbucks plans to close more than 150 company-owned stores next year and decelerate the number of licensed store openings.

-Starbucks said it would slow the number of licensed stores it opens and close underperforming company-operated locations in densely populated areas.
-The company historically closes about 50 of these stores annually, however in 2019 it expects to shutter about 150 stores.
+The company said it would slow the number of licensed stores it opens and close underperforming company-operated locations in densely populated areas.
+The company historically closes about 50 of these stores annually, however in 2019 it expects to close about 150 stores.

-In addition, Starbucks expects to return about $25 billion in cash to shareholders in the form of share buybacks and dividends through 2020.
+In addition, Starbucks said that it expects to return about $25 billion in cash to shareholders in the form of share buybacks and dividends through 2020.
 This is a $10 billion increase from the forecast the company set last November.
-Starbucks will hike its quarterly dividend by 20 percent.
+The company will hike its quarterly dividend by 20 percent.

 In the most recent quarter, Starbucks topped same-store sales expectations, but traffic remained flat.
 The beat had been viewed positively as it followed five straight quarters of misses.

-The coffee giant has been working on a number of initiatives to turn around these weak sales, including offering more cold beverages, revamping its rewards program and increasing its marketing efforts to non-Starbucks card holders.
-The company expects these new digital efforts to contribute 1 to 2 percent to same-store sales in the Americas in 2019.
+The coffee giant has been working on a number of initiatives to turn around these weak sales, including offering more cold beverages, which are now 50 percent of its business, and new lunch items to draw people into its cafes in the afternoon.

 Since April, Starbucks has added 5 million new digital customers and 2 million active Starbucks Rewards members, up 13 percent from a year ago.

 Johnson became CEO April 2017, succeeding Howard Schultz, who shifted his focus to the company's Roastery and Reserve Bars and took the title of executive chairman.
 Earlier this month, Schultz said he would be stepping away from the company completely, effective June 26.